 to flex under the pressure exerted by the cutting action so it will be necessary

-to limit the depth of cut and the feed rate.
-I used a depth of cut of 5 thou and
+to limit the depth of cut and feed rate.
+I used a depth of 5 thou and with a steady

-with a steady feed managing it without there being a problem but after each cut I
+feed managing it without there being a problem but after each cut I took a second

-took a second cut with out placing on any more feed.
-Taking a spring cut being the
+cut without placing on any more feed.
+Taking a spring cut being the term for this.

-term for this.
-It is essential however that you use a sharp cutter for the process.
+It is essential though that you use a sharp cutter.

 If you are making the horizontal engine the part is longer and therefore even less

 ridged but I still machined the part using the same method but did reduce the depth